Senior Dog Vitamins

 What are senior dog vitamins meant to support day to day?

 Senior dog vitamins are typically used to support steady intake of key nutrients and overall resilience as appetite, digestion, and routines change with age.
 Older dogs can have different nutritional requirements than younger dogs, so the “right” support is often about fit, not intensity.
+They’re most useful when they complement a solid diet and don’t overlap heavily with other products.

 Do most older dogs need vitamins if they eat kibble?